-Agendas for advisory body meetings shall be prepared by City staff in consultation with the Chair, following the standard agenda format approved by the City Council.
-Following is the standard advisory body agenda template:
+Agendas for advisory body meetings shall be prepared by City staff in consultation with the Chair, following the standard agenda format similar to format of the City Council, though it may vary by Commission.
+The Title and Recommendation of each item on the agenda shall be descriptive and understandable to the public.